emmercm/www/src/blog/_postgres-audit-triggers.md

 ## Drawbacks

-**Alterations made to base table columns must be made to the audit table first.**
+**Base tables and audit tables have to be altered in the same DDL transaction.**

+Or the audit table needs to be alt

 And it needs to be done in a backwards-compatible way, or the alterations